Industrial and organizational psychology

-Industrial and organizational psychology (I-O psychology) is the science of human behavior in the workplace.
-It is an applied discipline within psychology.
-Depending on the country or region of the world, I-O psychology is also known as occupational psychology in the United Kingdom, organisational psychology in Australia and New Zealand, and work and organizational (WO) psychology throughout Europe and Brazil.
+Industrial and organizational psychology (I-O psychology) "focuses the lens of psychological science on a key aspect of human life, namely, their work lives.
+In general, the goals of I-O psychology are to better understand and optimize the effectiveness, health, and well-being of both individuals and organizations."
+It is an applied discipline within psychology and is an international profession.
+I-O psychology is also known as occupational psychology in the United Kingdom, organisational psychology in Australia, South Africa and New Zealand, and work and organizational (WO) psychology throughout Europe and Brazil.
 Industrial, work, and organizational (IWO) psychology is the broader, more global term for the science and profession.

 I-O psychologists are trained in the scientist–practitioner model.
-As an applied field, the discipline involves both research and practice and I-O psychologists apply psychological theories and principles to organizations and the individuals within them.
+As an applied psychology field, the discipline involves both research and practice and I-O psychologists apply psychological theories and principles to organizations and the individuals within them.
 They contribute to an organization's success by improving the job performance, wellbeing, motivation, job satisfaction and the health and safety of employees.

-An I-O psychologist conducts research on employee behaviors and attitudes, and how these can be improved through recruitment processes, training programs, feedback, and management systems.
-I-O psychology research and practice also includes the work–nonwork interface such as selecting and transitioning into a new career, retirement, and work-family conflict and balance.
+An I-O psychologist conducts research on employee attitudes, behaviors, emotions, motivation, and stress.
+The field is concerned with how these things can be improved through recruitment processes, training and development programs, 360-degree feedback, change management, and other management systems and other interventions.
+I-O psychology research and practice also includes the work–nonwork interface such as selecting and transitioning into a new career, occupational burnout, unemployment, retirement, and work–family conflict and balance.

 I-O psychology is one of the 17 recognized professional specialties by the American Psychological Association (APA).
 In the United States the profession is represented by Division 14 of the APA and is formally known as the Society for Industrial and Organizational Psychology (SIOP).
 Similar I-O psychology societies can be found in many countries.
-In 2009 The Alliance for Organizational psychology was formed and is a federation of Work, Industrial, & Organizational Psychology societies and "network partners" from around the world.
-The Declaration of Identify for the Alliance "aims to create a foundation of who Industrial, Work, and Organizational Psychologists (IWOPS) are, who their stakeholders and clients are, and what they can contribute to organizations to ensure high performing and healthy workers."
+In 2009 the Alliance for Organizational Psychology was formed and is a federation of Work, Industrial, & Organizational Psychology societies and "network partners" from around the world.

 International

-I-O psychology is an international science and profession and depending on the region of the world is referred to by different names.
-In North America and Canada the term "I-O" psychology is used; in the United Kingdom, the field is known as occupational psychology.
+I-O psychology is an international science and profession and depending on the region of the world, it is referred to by different titles.
+In North America, Canada and South Africa the title "I-O" psychology is used; in the United Kingdom, the field is known as occupational psychology.
 Occupational psychology in the UK is one of nine "protected titles" within the "practitioner psychologist" professions.
 The profession is regulated by the Health and Care Professions Council.
 In the UK, graduate programs in psychology, including occupational psychology, are accredited by the British Psychological Society.